DiscordBotssS/HA_menstrual_gauge/README.md

 7. Restart Home Assistant again (if using YAML)

-**Note:** The Lovelace card is automatically copied to `/config/www/community/menstruation_gauge/menstruation-gauge-card.js` during integration setup.
-You just need to add it as a Lovelace resource (see below).
+**Note:** The Lovelace card is automatically registered and available immediately after setup.
+No manual resource configuration is required!
+After restarting, reload your browser/view (hard refresh recommended: `Ctrl+F5` or `Cmd+Shift+R`) to ensure the card is loaded.

 ## Manual Installation (without HACS)